Ueberspannung/PD-PPS-Controller/README.md

 This chip has been marked as NRND and was replaced by the AP33772S.
 The "S" version is even easier to use but has a huge
 downside: It allows only 100 mV and 250 mA steps.

-The hard way is to use one of those USB-C PD phys. they provide a OSI 0 + 1 interface to the power supply.
+The hard way is to use one of those USB-C PD phys. they provide an OSI 0 + 1 interface to the power supply.
 Higher levels have to be implemented in SW.
 The most commonly used chip seems to be the FUSB302 form [ON Semiconductor](https://www.onsemi.com/).
 This chip was used in the original ZY12PDN.